fra82/twitter-crawler/README.md

 # twitter-crawler
 Configurable Twitter Crawlers (Java based) useful to gather data by both the REST and STREAMING endpoints and based on [hbc-twitter4j](https://mvnrepository.com/artifact/com.twitter/hbc-twitter4j "hbc-twitter4j").

+Core features:
+ * timeline, keyword and user based crawling (REST endpoints) / keyword, user and bounding box based crawling (STREAMING endpoint)
+ * complete configuration of crawlers by means of a property file (download the Jar, set up a property file and start crawling,as explained in [Set up Twitter crawlers](#setUpTwitterCralwers));
+ * support to manage pools of [Twitter credentials ](https://apps.twitter.com/)
+ * storage of results in text files (UTF-8) containing one tweet per line in [JSON format](https://dev.twitter.com/overview/api/tweets, "JSON format of tweet").
+For instance for the keyword crawler stores the tweets retrieved in one file per keyword per 20,000 tweets;
+ * storage of log files.

 The following Twitter Crawlers are availabe:
  * **Account Timeline Crawler** (REST endpoint): exploit a pool of Twitter credentials to gather the latest tweets from the timelines of a collection of Twitter accounts (org.backingdata.twitter.crawler.rest.TwitterRESTAccountTimelineCrawler);